Fair Work Commission dismisses Woolworths worker’s baseless ‘plumber’s crack’ dismissal claim

 Key details reported by multiple sources:

-- Fair Work Commission deputy president Alan Colman dismissed a case filed by a Victorian Woolworths worker claiming unfair dismissal over a ‘plumber’s crack’ comment.
+- Fair Work Commission deputy president Alan Colman dismissed a case filed by a Victorian Woolworths worker claiming unfair dismissal over being told to cover his ‘plumber’s crack’

-- The worker was told by a co-worker to cover up the ‘cleft of his bottom protruding from his trousers’ during a casual shift at Woolworths.
+- The worker was told by a co-worker during a casual shift that ‘the cleft of his bottom was protruding from his trousers’ and was asked to cover it up

-- Woolworths stated the worker continued working shifts after lodging the claim and later stopped turning up, contradicting his dismissal claim.
+- Woolworths stated the worker continued working shifts after lodging the claim and later stopped turning up for work, disproving the dismissal claim

-- Colman described the case as a ‘speculative claim’ made to avoid defending a frivolous lawsuit, noting the worker ignored a hearing direction.
+- Colman described the case as a ‘speculative claim’ made to avoid Woolworths defending it, noting the worker ignored a direction to attend a telephone hearing

 Points of Difference